 Finally, I have met people who did NOT feed me fear and who did not make me hesitate, instead: they encouraged me to embrace fear, to be different, to be released from the concept of ‘security’, and to take the leap!

-This was also the time that I met my best friend, Jonas, who was already a digital nomad himself.
+This was also the time that I met one of my closest friends, Jonas, who was already a digital nomad himself.
 To add some more ‘pizzazz’ to our story, it was actually because of him that the nomadic chapter of my life was finally ushered into motion.
 It was a funny moment though… but all the same, unique (at least for me).

 One day, we had a very serious conversation and Jonas asked me how I truly felt about my job.
 For the first time in months, I couldn’t keep a straight face.